AriFordsham/GHCWiki/darcs-evaluation.md

 - The GHC developers have sufficient problems with Darcs that a change would be beneficial

-- We want to stick with distributed version control, and have a widely-used and well-supported system, so Mercurial and Git are the only real contenders
+- We want to stick with distributed version control, and have a widely-used and well-supported system, so Mercurial and Git and bzr are the only real contenders

 - Mercurial and Git and percived as being mostly feature-and-performance comparable, although git is more popular